API reference

 Tenant isolation

-Every row returned is scoped to the customer that issued the key.
-A key issued by customer A can never read customer B's data — the isolation check happens at the database query layer, not as a post-filter.
-Requests that name a tenant id belonging to another customer return 404 rather than 403 so the API never confirms the existence of a foreign row.
+Every row returned is scoped to the customer that issued the key, and spans all of this customer's connected tenants unless you narrow it with ?tenant=.
+A key issued by one customer can never read another customer's data — the isolation check happens at the database query layer, not as a post-filter.